oslabs-beta/atomic/package/README.md

    - _`ReactDOM.Render( )` Must receive a document **_'root'_** element from the application as it's argument._

+   - _Currently, only intended to be used with a single `Provider` component._

    ```js
    import AtomicDebugger from 'atomic-devtools';
    import { Provider } from 'jotai';